 When we begin teaching students their multiplication facts, we definitely begin by helping them understand the concept of why and how we arrived at the answer.
 Once they understand those strategies of repeated addition, arrays, and equal groups, then we begin to teach them little shortcuts that can help them arrive at the answer a bit faster.
 For instance, most teachers definitely teach that to find the product of any number times two, we just double the other factor.
 Therefore, 2 x 7 is 7 doubled, so the answer is 14.
 This is also typically done with the factors of five (skip counting) and 10 (write the other factor and add a zero).
 But did you know that there are other shortcuts that can help your students, too?

-Of course, of all my years teaching, I think I have always had the most fun teaching the nines.
+Of course, of all my years of teaching, I think I have always had the most fun teaching the nines.
 There are so many multiplication shortcuts to teaching the nines.
-In fact, some of the ones listed above in that Multiplication Shortcuts Chart (which is yours to download FREE – just click on those words back there) may be different from other multiplication shortcuts you have heard or seen – and that’s totally okay!
+In fact, some of the ones listed above in that Multiplication Shortcuts Chart (which is yours to download FREE – just click here) may be different from other multiplication shortcuts you have heard or seen – and that’s totally okay!

 How to Teach Multiplication Shortcuts